tiby312/dinotree_alg/readme.md

 3. Recurse left, and right potentially in parallel.

+Everything is done in the name of speeding up the querying.
+This is the algorithm that could dominate very easily depending on how many bots are intersecting each other.
 Every bot will be copied twice.
 Once into the dyntree, and once out.
-I believe the cost of two copiess is worth the benefit from removing a layer of indirection when querying a tree.
+I believe the cost of two copies is worth the benefit from removing a layer of indirection when querying a tree.
+In cases where few objects intersect and/or the objects in the tree are very very large, this may not be the case.
+But in any case, the performance hit is a steady hit that does not vary depending on how many bots are colliding.

 Note that there is a layer of indirection when rebalancing the tree.
 The algorithms have different properties.
 Rebalancing requires a lot of swapping, Query requires a lot of reading and iterating through the tree.

 Important property of rebal vs query algorithms.
 The load of the query algorithm will vary depending on how many of the bots are colliding with each other.
 On the other hand the rebal algorithm should be more consistent.
 It may speed up and slow down based on how the bots happen to be arranged going into the algorithm.